How To Develop Rock Solid Self-Discipline

 the act of corralling and marshaling your emotions, behavior, and mental resources to achieve a goal or intention that would not be achieved in the absence of this intention.

-- Sleep deprivation or other health problems when a person chronically goes to bed late
+• Sleep deprivation or other health problems when a person chronically goes to bed late or eats a bad die

-- An STD or accidental pregnancy when an individual or couple doesn’t practice birth control
+• An infection or accidental pregnancy when an individual or couple doesn’t practice birth control

 All of these things come when a person does not direct their emotional and/or mental resources to planning and doing things that automatically do not occur in the absence of such planning.